 Hanging out at the airport

-Unless you’re running late – when it becomes like a terrible episode of The Crystal Maze – just being at an airport is an excuse to switch off.
+Unless you’re running late (stressful), just being at an airport is an excuse to switch off.
 You have one job – get on the plane – so you can ignore emails, grab a coffee and just sit there watching the surge of humanity come and go.
 Better still, you can gaze at the departure boards and plot your next adventure or try and figure out who is getting on which plane just by the way they are dressed and how stressed they look.
 And, if you do a good enough job of switching off, you can finish off your airport experience with an intense sprint to the boarding gate.

 Read more: unmissable group-travel experiences